-CI/CD in a Networking Context
+CI/CD & GitOps in a Networking Context

 A Phased Approach to Integrating CI/CD Pipelines With Network Automation

 At most organizations, network teams either approach network change processes with an all-manual model or with limited automation tooling.
-To get from there to comprehensive, end-to-end implementation of a CI/CD pipeline for your network team, it helps to take a phased approach.
+To get from there to comprehensive, end-to-end implementation of a CI/CD pipeline for your network team’s GitOps strategy, it helps to take a phased approach.
 Your team can adopt specific, practical pieces of the overall goal and integrate them into the current change process, iterating until the target process is achieved.
 While obviously every team goes through a different, specific implementation journey, you can use the three overarching phases outlined below as a guide:

 1: Manual Change Process

-Teams that have yet to incorporate significant automation or any CI/CD capabilities into their process suffer from slower end-to-end delivery of network changes.
+Teams that have yet to incorporate significant automation or any CI/CD or GitOps capabilities into their process suffer from slower end-to-end delivery of network changes.
 One of the key steps teams at this stage can take is beginning to analyze the existing network change process, looking for activities that are repeatable and consistent.
 These will be the best entry points for introducing automation and CI/CD practices.

 The manual model: